JohannySA/JohannySA/README.md

-## Hello WOrld, Johanny Sanchez Alvarez
+## Hello World, Johanny Sanchez Alvarez

 Welcome!
 I'm a programming student with knowledge of backend, frontend, and various libraries and frameworks.